 Livelihoods and Food Security

-At Dorcas, we place livelihoods and food security at the heart of our work, recognising that they form the foundation for resilient and flourishing communities.
+At Dorcas, we believe that livelihoods and food security form the foundation for resilient and flourishing communities.

 The Dorcas Food Campaign - holistic approach to promote food security